-Medical Leave of Absence (MLOA) Process AY 2023-2024
+Medical Leave of Absence (MLOA) Process

 A medical leave of absence may become necessary if you experience a documented medical or psychological condition that significantly limits your ability to function safely or successfully and meet your responsibilities as a student at the University of Portland.
 In such cases, you can request a voluntary MLOA from the University until you and your medical provider believe you’re able to return and achieve your academic goals.
 A granted MLOA allows you to leave school without subsequent academic impact, on the condition that you return within three semesters.

 Please note that each student’s situation is unique, and this checklist is not meant to be comprehensive of all the impacts that a medical leave may have on your academic progress or financial aid.
-You can view University’s full medical leave of absence policy in the 2023-2024 Bulletin (Section K).
+You can view University’s full medical leave of absence policy in the Current Bulletin (Section K).

 Process to Petition for a Medical Leave of Absence